 Sparta title header

-bulletHISTORIC NOVELS ABOUT SPARTA:bullet
+bulletHISTORICAL NOVELS ABOUT SPARTAbullet

 BY HELENA P. SCHRADER

-Award-winning novelist Helena P. Schrader creates novels full of rich and realistic characters, while providing readers a remarkable insight into Archaic Spartan society.
+Award-winning novelist Helena P. Schrader creates novels full of rich and realistic characters, while providing readers a remarkable insight into archaic Spartan society.
 Well-researched and intelligently interpolated from recorded facts, Schrader's Sparta is a refreshing change from the stereotypes encountered in much modern literature.

 LEONIDAS TRILOGY